JuliaHellenFerreira/Introducao-ao-SQL/README.md

 ## Capítulo 2º

-Vamos aprender as funções WHERE, AND.
+Vamos aprender as funções WHERE, AND, OR.

 - Para filtar valores númericos podemos usar: